 ASI’s initial test excavations revealed 3 positive test pits, which together produced three diagnostic items.
 One small, hand-painted ceramic fragment (pre-1850s), one white clay pipe fragment, and a rusted metal pot hook.
 After the site location was determined, further excavations yielded more ceramic fragments, glass trade beads and the distal end of a perfectly preserved wooden stake, which could have been a surviving piece of one of the wooden poles used to hang pots over an open fire.

 The fieldwork conducted showed that the site predated 1850 and therefore was occupied, albeit briefly, in the first half of the nineteenth century.
 However, a number of lithics were also recovered indicating that the portage likely followed a Native route established prior to the fur-trade era.
 The low frequency of artifacts confirms the temporary nature of the site.
-The presence of glass trade beads indicate that the site was used by Aboriginals or voyageurs and the presence of a pot hook and stake attest to the use of the site for the purpose of cooking.
+The presence of glass trade beads indicate that the site was used by Indigenous peoples or voyageurs and the presence of a pot hook and stake attest to the use of the site for the purpose of cooking.
 These dates confirm the details illustrated in Kane’s notes, his sketches and his final painting.